nirajp82/Redis/RedisFor.NETDevelopers/StackExchange.Redis/01_04_IServer.md

 * `Save`: Saves the current state of the server to disk.
 * `Slaves`: Gets a list of slaves connected to the server.

+Key Scanning

+Key scanning is the process of iterating over all of the keys in a Redis database.
+This operation is typically performed at the server level, as it can be expensive to perform on a large database.
+The IServer interface provides a Keys method for performing key scanning.

 7. **Examples of IServer Operations:**
    - - Checking server information: `redisServer.Info()`
      - Checking server configuration: `redisServer.ConfigGet()`